cALL 800-273-8255 or

 text "sos" to 741741

-2017 saw another record and a big jump where 825 Oregonians killed themselves, 43 more than ever before and 98 were youth.
-In Curry County,14 people killed themselves, the most ever and 3 more than in 2016.
+2018 saw another record where 844 Oregonians killed themselves and 107 were youth.
+In Curry County,14 people killed themselves, the most ever (up 21%) and 3 more than in 2016.
 Five of them were veterans.

 The CDC reports that almost 700,000 people attempted suicide that ended them in an ER and they further estimate that there are 25 overall attempts for every successful suicide which represents over 1.2 million people who attempt suicide each year.
 Furthermore, the CDC estimates that there are over 9 million people who seriously consider suicide every year.

 Research shows that 75% of the people who kill themselves had contact with their GP within a year of their death and 45% within 30 days.

 That's where Zero Attempts comes in.
 Concentrating on individuals, families, and community members who are not already in the healthcare system but may be in crisis, but because of the stigma of revealing their mental health dilemma, stay isolated and don't open up to talk about their current mental health state because it doesn't feel safe to let people know what's going on.